elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 2
 ```

 Tuples store elements contiguously in memory.
-This means accessing a tuple element per index or getting the tuple size is a fast operation.
+This means accessing a tuple element by index or getting the tuple size is a fast operation.
 Indexes start from zero:

 ```iex
 iex> tuple = {:ok, "hello"}